-Double-Take Reporting Service server

-Offline server which means the console cannot communicate with this machine.

-Any server icon with a red circle with white X overlay is an error which means the console can communicate with the machine, but it cannot communicate with Double-Take on it.
+- Double-Take source or target server which could be a physical server, virtual machine, or a cluster node - nouble-Take source or target server which is a Windows cluster - to vCenter server - SSX server - Double-Take Reporting Service server - Margine Server which means the console cannot communicate with this machine. - Any server icon with a red circle with white X overlay is an error which means the console can communicate with the machine, but it cannot communicate with Double-Take on it.